Samarkand Safety Guide

 Generally Safe

-Samarkand is a safe destination where standard travel precautions and awareness of local customs will ensure a trouble-free visit.
+Samarkand is a low-risk destination where normal urban precautions and respect for local customs will keep most visits incident-free.

 Emergency Numbers